-The Antenna Shootout was the brainchild of Tom Bates, AA1NZ, Shootout Master Extraordinaire.
-Tom is the creator of this event enjoyed by so many, and he was the driving force behind it for Eyeballs in 2002-2009.
-The event was born when Tom suggested it to Club President Bill Martin, WM4SG (SK), to fill out the entertainment schedule on Saturday at the New Jersey Eyeball in 2002.
-Lon Martin, KOWJ, who assisted Tom in prior shootouts, took over as Shootout Master for Eyeballs held in 2010-2015.
+The Antenna Shootout was the brainchild of Tom Bates, AA1NZ, this year's Eyeball host.
+Tom is the creator of this event enjoyed by so many, which was created when Tom suggested it to Club President Bill Martin, WM4SG (SK), to fill out the entertainment schedule on Saturday at the New Jersey Eyeball in 2002.
+Tom was the driving force behind the Shootouts for Eyeballs in 2002-2009.
+Subsequently, Lon Martin, KOWJ, who assisted Tom in prior shootouts, took over as Shootout Master for Eyeballs held in 2010-2015.

-The Board of Directors recognized the significant accomplishments of these two pioneers, Tom and Lon, giving them permanent VIP status in the 3905 Century Club as Shootout Masters Emeritus in 2019.
+The Board of Directors recognized the significant accomplishments of these two pioneers, Tom and Lon, bestowing upon them permanent VIP status in the 3905 Century Club as Shootout Masters Emeritus in 2019.

-More recently, Bill Dobson, N3WD, has been involved in organizing or running the shootout in 2016-2018.
-We are grateful for his contribution of time and effort to keep the tradition alive.
+Between 2016 and 2018, Bill Dobson, N3WD, Roger Goodreau, W3ROG, Marty Blaise, AG5T, and Roger Callewaert, W9ROG, have been involved in organizing or running shootouts.
+We are grateful for their contribution of time and effort to keep the tradition alive.

 No shootouts were held in 2019 and 2020 due to logistical issues and Covid-19.
 After those two false starts, in 2021, our present shootout team, Dwight Greenberg, WF4H, and Ben Goldfarb, AE4NT, at last conducted a successful shootout at the Louisville, Mississippi Eyeball, using a private air strip arranged by the Eyeball host, Kirk Frazier, AA1NA.
+Then, tragedy struck again in 2022, when we failed to anticipate that old guys get sick sometimes, so when Ben could not make the trip due to illness, the event was sadly cancelled.
+In the wake of that failure, we added redundancy for future shootouts and conducted an exciting shootout in 2023, during a successful and well attended Eyeball in Triangle, Virginia.